Revision date: 10 April 2021

 Clothing is incredibly important.
 Let’s start from the bottom up!

 • Gloves: During the summer, if you decide they are important to you, thermal liners will most likely be adequate.
+I use sun gloves such as this to protect my skin.

 • Rainjacket: If weather conditions will be very harsh, a neoprene overjacket is recommended.
 I carry these for waterproofing and insulation any time the weather will get into the negatives, along with, of course, a lot more gear.
 Due to weight, I do not carry these in 3-season conditions.
 Instead, a $.99 rain poncho can suffice from the dollar store, or a waterproof, lightweight, wind-breaker style jacket from any of the more major manufacturers.
 My current choice is from Columbia.
 Be sure to shop around to get a good deal.
 A poncho can possibly go over your backpack as well as your body.